lamdu/lamdu-calculus/doc/Optimization.md

 Run the benchmark while dumping GHC core:

-* If building after not changing the code, force recomplication of `benchmark.hs` by adding a space or something
+* If building after not changing the code, force a build via `stack clean lamdu-calculus`
 * `stack bench --ghc-options "-dumpdir dumps -ddump-simpl -dsuppress-coercions -dsuppress-idinfo -dsuppress-module-prefixes -dsuppress-timestamps"`
-* Open `test/benchmark.dump-simpl` in your editor
-* Skim over `benchInferPure` and some of its calls
+* This generated `.dump-simpl` files in the `dumps` folder
+* The top-level file of interest is `dumps/test/benchmark.dump-simpl`
+* In `dumps/src/Lamdu/Calc/` there are dump files for `Infer` and `Term` which are also of interest

-* Now look for usages of type applications
+## Searching for type applications

 The type applications may look like: